-I am going to introduce you to my version of a Provençal Tian.
-I knew you would be impressed!
+I am going to introduce you to my version of a Provençal Summer Vegetable Tian.
+Super easy, healthy, seasonal and incredibly impressive!

 So, if you are suspecting there might be something FRENCH in the name, you would be absolutely correct.
 But what exactly is a tian?
 The word itself means an ovenproof earthenware dish.
 However, it also is the name of the savory dish cooked in the tian, a dish consisting of layered sliced vegetables.
 Tian squared, so to speak.
 You sometimes use a sauce and can add breadcrumbs or grated cheese, au gratin, if you will.
 One of my favorite potato dishes, dauphinoise, is a tian.
 Layers of potatoes, cooked in garlicky cream.

-Today, we are talking about a Provençal vegetable tian, or the famous ratatouille made in the eponymous Pixar film.
+Today, we are talking about a Provençal Summer Vegetable Tian, or a version of the famous ratatouille made in the eponymous Pixar film.
 It is a classic French recipe, using the vegetables grown in the south of France, elevated to a dinner party worthy dish with some very clever, but super easy, presentation.
+It is a fabulous dish to cook at this time of the year, when the stores are full of so many different types of eggplant and squash (or aubergine and courgettes).

 - ½ small onion, finely diced